 A small and mighty team from Made By Us is behind Civic Season.

-These organizations bring Civic Season to life through materials, activations and amplification.
+These organizations bring Civic Season to life through materials, activations, and amplification.
+Learn more about becoming a 2025 Champion here.

 Civic Season is made possible thanks to these generous supporters and more.
 Want to support Civic Season?
 Consider a gift to help us grow or get in touch about partnerships or sponsorship.